Ruth Stricker Dayton Campus Center, Room 241 651-696-6215

 Residential Life at Macalester serves approximately 1300 students in campus housing.
 Living options include traditional and suite style residence halls, theme houses, language houses, and apartments located above a Grand Avenue restaurant.

-- Language Houses: Chinese, French, German, Japanese, Russian, Spanish
+- Language Houses: Chinese, French, German, Japanese, Russian, Spanish, Portuguese, and Arabic House

-- Specialty Areas: Veggie Co-op, Eco House, All-Gender Community, Interfaith House, Healthy Lifestyles, Arabic House, Cultural House.
+- Specialty Areas: Summit House, Veggie Co-op, Eco House, Dietary Affirming Intentional Community, Substance Free Affirming Community, and Cultural House.

 All first-year and sophomore students are required to live on-campus.
 About one fourth of the junior class and one fifth of the senior class also live on campus.

 Staffing includes five professional, masters’ degree level Residence Hall Directors (RHD), a Residential Services Manager, an Assistant Director, two Associate Directors and the Executive Director of Residential Life.
 It also includes a student staff of 35 Resident Assistants and 5 Office Assistants, and 5 Programming Assistants.
 The RHD staff trains, coaches, and supervises a team of undergraduate paraprofessionals (Resident Assistants) who are resources, educators, and community builders to our students.
 RHDs and RAs are also visible and involved members of their residential communities.
 All members of the staff work in collaboration with students, faculty and staff to provide opportunities, support, and a rewarding living environment to residents.
 Office Assistants (OA) are students who provide a welcoming environment in the building in which they’re assigned and offer administrative support to the multiple living communities.
 Programming Assistants (PAs) develop programming for students in the residence halls.